chennakeshavadasa/Design-and-Implementation-of-C-Band-LNA-Proof-of-Concept-/README.md

 - Ensure the frequency is within the specified range.
 - Keep the input power below 0 dBm to prevent damage.
 - The amplifier operates optimally in temperatures ranging from 0 to +60 °C.

+# Warning
+This project is ongoing and is in its earliest infant form so take it with a grain of salt